|Written by Paul D. Race for HalloweenTrains.com(tm), BigChristmasTrains.com(tm), and BigIndoorTrains.com(tm)|

 In addition, there have been a plethora of off-brand Hallowen village products, selling through places like Big Lots and Walgreens.
 Their quality is uneven, and their products are often only available in certain parts of the country.
 If you find an off-brand Halloween village figure, structure, or accessory that will add interest to your setup, go for it.
 We've just found it impractical to try to review these products.

 Why do we list Hawthorne Village stuff first?
 Because, unlike many other distributors, they have taken the time to get to know us and have consistently welcomed our efforts to review and (when appropriate) promote their products.
-They have also consistently treated our readers with courtesy and respect: .
-The down side of featuring Hawthorne Village collections is that, they are often in very high demand.
-In fact, several Hawthorne Village Halloween collections have sold out in 2014 already.
+They have also consistently treated our readers with courtesy and respect: The down side of featuring Hawthorne Village collections is that, they are often in very high demand.
+In fact, many Hawthorne Village collections have sold out the first month I put them on the web page.
 So, if you see a collection you think you would like, don't wait too long to subscribe.
 I have never gotten an e-mail from a reader who was dissatisfied with a Hawthorne Village product, but I've gotten plenty from folks who waited a week longer than they should have to order certain collections and want to know if we have some "extras" hidden away somewhere.
 (We don't.)
 Limited edition means "limited," after all.

 That said, we also respect the quality and attractiveness of Dept. 56 products, as well as the value and originality of many Lemax products, so we will post individual pieces when we see them available through a trusted vendor.

-Update, 2016 - Bradford Exchange, who distributes the Hawthorne Village products shown on this page has recently been forced by the attorney generals of several states (including Ohio where I live) to stop letting folks in Ohio and other states recommend products we like.
-If we keep it up, Bradford Exchange will have to start collecting sales tax for any customers in those states who order from them.
-So they have sent out an e-mail asking me (and hundreds of other people) to cease and desist recommending products we like.
+Update, 2018 - About 2016, Bradford Exchange, who distributes the Hawthorne Village products shown on this page was forced by the attorney generals of several states (including Ohio where I live) to stop letting folks in Ohio and other states recommend products we like.
+So they have sent out an e-mail asking me (and hundreds of other web site providers) to cease and desist recommending products we like.

 If you have a question about any product on this page, feel free to contact us for more information.